Tiwanaku: Pumapunku

+Kalasasaya

 The Kalasasaya is a large courtyard more than 300 feet long, outlined by a high gateway.
 It is located to the north of the Akapana and west of the Semi-Subterranean Temple.
 Within the courtyard is where explorers found the Gateway of the Sun.
 Since the late 20th century, researchers have theorized that this was not the gateway's original location.

 Near the courtyard is the Semi-Subterranean Temple; a square sunken courtyard that is unique for its north-south rather than east-west axis.
 The walls are covered with tenon heads of many different styles, suggesting that the structure was reused for different purposes over time.
 It was built with walls of sandstone pillars and smaller blocks of Ashlar masonry.
 The largest stone block in the Kalasasaya is estimated to weigh 26.95 metric tons.

 Within many of the site's structures are impressive gateways; the ones of monumental scale are placed on artificial mounds, platforms, or sunken courts.
-Many gateways show iconography of the Staff God.
+One gateway shows the iconography of a front-facing figure in Staff God pose.
 This iconography also is used on some oversized vessels, indicating an importance to the culture.
-This iconography is most present on the Gateway of the Sun.
+The iconography of the Gateway of the Sun called Southern Andean Iconographic Series can be seen on several stone sculptures, Qirus, snuff trays and other Tiwanaku artifacts.

 The unique carvings on the top of the Gate of the sun depict animals and other beings.
 Some have claimed that the symbolism represents a calendar system unique to the people of Tiwanaku, although there is no definitive evidence that this theory is correct.

 The Gateway of the Sun and others located at Pumapunku are not complete.
 They are missing part of a typical recessed frame known as a chambranle, which typically have sockets for clamps to support later additions.
-These architectural examples, as well as the recently discovered Akapana Gate, have unique detail and demonstrate high skill in stone-cutting.
+These architectural examples, as well as the Akapana Gate, have unique detail and demonstrate high skill in stone-cutting.
 This reveals a knowledge of descriptive geometry.
 The regularity of elements suggests they are part of a system of proportions.

-Many theories for the skill of Tiwanaku's architectural construction have been proposed.
-One is that they used a luk’ a, which is a standard measurement of about sixty centimeters.
-Another argument is for the Pythagorean Ratio.
-This idea calls for right triangles at a ratio of five to four to three used in the gateways to measure all parts.
-Lastly, Protzen and Nair argue that Tiwanaku had a system set for individual elements dependent on context and composition.
-This is shown in the construction of similar gateways ranging from diminutive to monumental size, proving that scaling factors did not affect proportion.
-With each added element, the individual pieces were shifted to fit together.